 Here's how the main pricing models work:

-For most startups in Series A or earlier, flat-rate or tiered monthly pricing is the most predictable.
+For most businesses, flat-rate or tiered monthly pricing is the most predictable.
 You'll want to know your all-in cost before a deal starts, not when you're deep in it.

 Want predictable pricing without per-user fees?